binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-1-intro.md

 categories: bash
 ---

+Update: For examples of my coding approach, I've written solutions to a number of the exercism [bash exercises] that you can inspect.
+They won't all make sense until you've gone through most of the series, but they're a good resource to examine these techniques in action.

 This is part one of a series on how to approach bash programming in a way that's safer and more structured than your basic script.